Sofia Jannok: Career

 Sofia performed at the first Sápmi Pride festival which took place in Kiruna in 2014 and was attended by 300 people.

 Awards

-In 2014, Jannok received the Áillohaš Music Award, a Sámi music award conferred by the municipality of Kautokeino and the Kautokeino Sámi Association to honor the significant contributions the recipient or recipients has made to the diverse world of Sámi music.
+In 2014, Jannok received the Áillohaš Music Award, a Sámi music award conferred by Kautokeino Municipality and the Kautokeino Sámi Association to honor the significant contributions the recipient or recipients has made to the diverse world of Sámi music.

-The same year she was nominated for a Swedish Grammy for Áhpi (Wide as Oceans).
+The same year she was nominated for a Grammis award for "Áhpi" ('Wide as Oceans').

+In 2021, Jannok was awarded an honorary doctorate from the Luleå University of Technology "for her work for the rights of indigenous people, against discrimination and racism, and for the Arctic environment."